mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         variant_id            gene_id         maf   slope slope_se pval_beta
         chr1_64764_C_T_b38 ENSG00000227232.5 0.06    0.5    0.1     1.3e-05

+## 4.2 Align the SNP id's in the GTEx data with corresponding rs id's

+Since the data you downloaded is not in format to extract GWAS summary data using MRBase package, you need to get it in their format (**Section 4.3**) and you need to align the variant_id with rs id using the GRCh37 build.
+You can a.
+Do this using the function below

+        python3 Match_rs_id.py "/home/user/Exposure.csv" "/home/user/annotation.csv"

+Here, *Exposure.csv* is the exposure/gene expression data for a specific tissue and *annotation.csv* is the Rs id annotation file on GTEx.

-## 4.2 Make sure the GTEx data is in the format required by the MR-Base package
+## 4.3 Make sure the GTEx data is in the format required by the MR-Base package

 To extract outcome data for the study of interest, we used the **TwoSampleMR Package** (package for performing Mendelian randomization using GWAS summary data, https://mrcieu.github.io/TwoSampleMR/).
 Note that if you are using GTEx for exposure datasets, you have to make sure that this minimum information is provided for the extraction of the GWAS summary data from the MRBase package: